vherolf/labelmaker/README.md

 ## Installation and running

+Install your DYMO Labelwriter 450 DUO CUPS drivers and plug it in.

-Install some virtual environment as venv or (ana)conda
+Install some python3 virtual environment such as venv or (ana)conda

-Switch to the virtual environment and run
+Switch to the python3 virtual environment and run

 pip install -r requirements.txt